 The words “holding fast” are the translation of a Greek word used in secular documents of offering wine to a guest.
-It means, “to hold forth so as to offer.”
+It means “to hold forth to offer.”
 This should ever be the attitude of the saint, offering salvation to a lost and dying world.
 (2)

 Again, our murmuring and disputing directly affect our Christian witness.
 The world is looking for the proverbial “Home on the Range.”
 The place where never is heard a discouraging word… God has built the Church to be that Home.
 Amen